mlocoteta/serialSteeringHardware/README.md

 In the Firmware Folder is an example sketch which simulates can simulate a brief torque to the steering wheel.

 ## In Progress:
-Currently in development is a smaller, more universal version of the EPS/LKAS Manipulator.
+Firmware development of the smaller EPS/LKAS Manipulator.

 ## License and Terms of Use: